-At Gemporia, we pride ourselves on bringing you the finest gemstone jewelry at affordable prices.
-We thrive on offering you the best gemstones we can find – however, although all our stones are beautiful and exquisite, we wouldn’t be human if we didn’t have a select few personal favorites.
+At Gemporia, we pride ourselves on bringing you the finest gemstone jewellery at affordable prices.
+We thrive on offering you the best gemstones we can find – however, although all our stones are beautiful and exquisite, we wouldn’t be human if we didn’t have a select few personal favourites.

 Diamonds more than deserve a place at the top of our bestsellers list.
 They're exquisite, durable and make the perfect investment pieces.
 The Diamond is undoubtedly our most popular gemstone, and is one of the most versatile stones in the world.

 Most recently, we have been working to bring you some of our finest Diamond pieces, including two brand new collections featuring Diamonds with the De Beers Code of Origin.
 We've also made Diamond education a priority, by not only offering some of the world’s most precious and luxury Diamonds to you, but also guiding you on the security of Diamond investments and how to style them to suit you.

 Diamonds are one of our most popular and most treasured gemstones, and there's nothing we love more than bringing the best of them to you.

 As the birthstone for December and one of the rarer stones on our planet, Tanzanite is one of our personal favourites.